themorlan/openREM/docs/install_windows.rst

 * Launch ``Services`` from the start menu
 * Find ``Orthanc`` on the list and click ``Restart``
-* Orthanc logs can be reviewed at ``C:\Program Files\Orthanc Server\Logs`` - the current log file will have the latest date and time in the filename
+* Orthanc logs can be reviewed at ``C:\Program Files\Orthanc Server\Logs`` - the current log file will have the latest date and time in the filename - right click ``Edit with Notepad++``

+You can check if the port is running and allowed through the firewall using the ``Network`` tab of Resource Monitor.